 - Yogurt.
 You certainly have heard that yogurt is good for your gut, and it also contains calcium, Vitamin D and protein.
 The greek version is thick and creamy and an even better source of protein.
 A few of my favorites are Siggi’s Icelandic Yogurt and Fage Total Greek Yogurt.
 Both yogurts are full of protein, low in sugar and provide a powerful probiotic punch.

 - Chickpeas.
 Technically, chickpea is a legume.
 A legume is a member of the pea family and this particular plant is high in fiber (good for gut) and resistant starch.
-Chickpeas are also loaded with protein and iron – and may even help you lower cholesterol.
+Did you know chickpeas are also loaded with protein and iron – and may even help you lower cholesterol.
 Need a recipe for chickpeas?
 Try this one for Easy Vegan Chickpea Curry!

 - Kombucha.
 Kombucha is a type of tea that is fermented and contains massive amounts of probiotics.
 It also has certain antioxidants, B vitamins and folic acid.
 If you don’t like one brand, keep trying.
 The flavors of kombucha can vary greatly between brands.
 My absolute, hands down, tastes like a beach vacation is the coconut lime from Humm.
 And I’m not the only one that loves it!
 It is frequently out of stock at my local grocer.
 If you want to try and order from amazon – here is my affiliate link– I order in bulk.